SharmiReddy-Kancharla/bustrack-vortex26/README.md

 long uninformed waits — especially on low-connectivity networks.

 ## 💡 Solution
-BusTrack Trichy is a resilient, real-time bus tracking web app that works across all network conditions — from full 4G to EDGE to complete offline — using adaptive updates, ML-based ETA prediction, and GPS interpolation.
+RouteIq Trichy is a resilient, real-time bus tracking web app that works across all network conditions — from full 4G to EDGE to complete offline — using adaptive updates, ML-based ETA prediction, and GPS interpolation.